-Introduction to College Math (0370)

-Prerequisites: Algebra II
+Introduction to College Math (0370) 5 credits Prerequisites: Algebra II Full Year Grade 12

 The goal of this course is to prepare students for college-level mathematics.
 This course will strengthen students' understanding of key mathematical concepts from Algebra 1, Geometry, and Algebra 2.
 The curriculum also includes new topics, such as geometric solids, probability and statistics.
 Students will explore practical applications of mathematics through projects, practice, and discussions.